 13. Red Leaf Bistro

-Beyerskloof’s Red Leaf Bistro is where you should head for tasty fare and great wine in a serene family-friendly setting.
-This tidy bistro, where rolling lawns are edged by lush vineyards, is still something of a hidden gem in the region, but we don’t expect it to remain that way for very long!
+Beyerskloof’s Red Leaf Bistro is where you should head for serene views across the Boland vineyards, lovely food, and superior wines in a relaxed family-friendly setting.
+This tidy bistro, where vast lawns are edged by lush vineyards, is still something of a hidden gem in the region, but we don’t expect it to remain that way for long!

 Contact 021 865 2685, email@example.com